RouleThomas/Akizu_Lab/002_scRNAseq/005__Goldberg/labnote.md

 # differential expressed genes across conditions
 ## PRIOR Lets switch to RNA assay and normalize and scale before doing the DEGs
-# --> This is very long and has been run in slurm job: XXX
+# --> This is very long and has been run in slurm job